Scheduling work doesn’t have to be a time-consuming hassle. Schedule work with a Teamup calendar for more delegation and less frustration.

 Here’s an example:

 Sharing calendar access with your employees enables them to take on the scheduling busywork.
-To make this possible, you’ll create a calendar link for each employee.
-You can set the level of access permission so that employees can only make the kind of calendar changes you want them to make.
+To make this possible, you’ll add each employee as a calendar user.
+You will set the level of access permission so that employees can only make the kind of calendar changes you want them to make.

 - Read-only permission allows an employee to view, but not modify, calendar events.
 Use this permission when you want employees to see their coworkers’ schedules, but not be able to modify them.